apigee/apigeelint/README.md

 npm run test
 ```

-or, run a subset of tests like this:
+or, run the tests just for one plugin, like this:

 ```
-./node_modules/mocha/bin/mocha --grep PO033
+./node_modules/mocha/bin/mocha --grep "^PO033"
 ```

-You can also contribute by reporting issues, asking for new features.
+You can also contribute by reporting issues, or requesting new features.

 ## Rules